Thoibi: Escape from Kongyamba

 "Lo, the Princess is at band."

 Thoibi heard the shout.
 She instructed her companions to sit near her if the man was Khamba but far away if the man was Kongyamba.

 It was Kongyamba and not Khamba.

 However, she went on.
 She pretended to be friendly to him.
 She sat on the red carpet of Kongyamba's possession.
 However, she placed a stick between Kongyamba and herself.
 She asked him for fruit to eat.
 Kongyamba brought her fruit.
 But she did not eat the fruit.
 She pretended to get ill due to her long journey from Kabaw.
 Kongyamba was worried.

 She asked Kongyamba to let her ride on his horse.
 He agreed.
 So Thoibi rode Kongyamba's horse.
 Kongyamba rode in Thoibi's palanquin.

 Suddenly, Thoibi galloped off on the horse towards Khamba's house.
 Khamba met her from the long time exile at his house.
 They wept for their reunion.

-Kongyamba was angry that he had been tricked a girl.
+Kongyamba was angry that he had been tricked by a girl.
 He asked the king's ministers to act.
 Minister Thonglen and Minister Nongtholba sent men to protect Khamba and Thoibi from their enemies.

 The matter was set before the king in the royal court.
 The king wanted to solve the issue by the trial of the spear.
 During the talk, an old man came to the meet the king.
 The old man told him that a ferocious tiger was a great threat to the villagers in a place called Khoirentak.

 The king changed his mind.
 He said he would use the tiger to decide what to do.
 He said that person who killed the tiger could marry Princess Thoibi.